Cecil County COVID-19 closings, cancellations and vital information

 •••

+Dollar General Stores are closing an hour earlier and will offer its first hour of opening each morning to seniors.

-Add Food Lion to the list of grocers designating special times for those 60 and older or with compromised immunity to shop away from the general population.
+Food Lion has joined the list of grocers designating special times for those 60 and older or with compromised immunity to shop away from the general population.

 Every Monday and Wednesday from 7 a.m. to 8 a.m. is that time.